LazyRen/LazyRen.github.io/_posts/til/tcppl/2021-03-29-abstraction-mechanisms.md

 After a move, a moved-from object should be in a state that allows a destructor to be run.<br>
 Typically, we should also allow assignment to a moved from object.<br>
-This is something we often forget about, but very important to prevent malfuction.
+This is something we often forget about, but very important to prevent malfunction.
 {:.note title="IMPORTANT"}

 ### Suppressing Operations